bewuethr/bewuethr.github.io/2021-01-01-no-rules-rules-review.md

 Some of the examples talk about people for whom the culture wasn't a good fit, like "Michelle" and her problematic "business" trips to Las Vegas with suspiciously high food and drink expenses (which got her fired).
-To me, these examples felt very contrived and eroded my trust into the authenticity of the examples for things working out fine---but to be fair, many of the latter use full names of high profile Netflix employees.
+To me, these examples felt very contrived and eroded my trust in the authenticity of the examples for things working out fine---but to be fair, many of the latter use full names of high profile Netflix employees.
 There also didn't seem to be much in terms of helping people adapt to such a culture; apparently, you're either a